Many causes of death are linked to diet & exercise.

 Can coffe lower your risk of cancer?
 The European Prospective Investigation into Cancer and Nutrion, a study that has tracked more than 520,00 people from 10 countries for 15 years, suggests that it does.
 Researchers compared the coffee intakes reported by 125 healthy people who were later diagnosed with the most common liver cancer (hepatocellular carcinoma) to the intakes reported by250 similar people without the disease.
 AThose who drank at least 2Y2 cups of coffee a day had a 75 percent lower risk of liver cancer than those who drank less than 11 cups a day.
 What’s more, the coffee drinkers had lower blood levels of interleukin- 6 ( an indicator of inflammation) and other markers of liver injury, which could explain how coffee may protect the liver.
 The study didnt look at decaf and regular coffee separately.

-What to do: it's too early to aim for four cups of coffee a day to protect your liver.
-Kepp in mind that one venti at starbucks holds 2 1/2 cups, and the caffeinated coffee can make you jittery and increase the risk, of miscarring.
-But if you enjoy coffee, there 's noreason to stop.
-Reasearchers also find that coffee drinkers have lower risk of type 2 diabetes, and that caffeinated coffee lowers the risk of parkinson's disease.
+What to do: it’s too early to aim for four cups of coffee a day to protect your liver.
+Kepp in mind that one venti at starbucks holds 2 1/2 cups, and the caffeinated coffee can make you jittery and increase the risk, of miscarrying.
+But if you enjoy coffee, there ‘s no reason to stop.
+Researchers also find that coffee drinkers have lower risk of type 2 diabetes, and that caffeinated coffee lowers the risk of parkinson’s disease.

 Am.
 J. C/in.
 Nutr.
 102: 1498, 2015.